calaldees/teacherEducation/teacherEducation/_sessions.md

         * Microbits, Arduino, Raspberry Pi, Linux and Machine Virtualisation
 * Mentor WB 4th Dec
     * Task: Identify a range of misconception that have been encountered for each year group taught.
-        * Where do many of the subject misconceptions originate?
+        * Where do many of the computing misconceptions originate?
             * #2/e-HowLearn-LearnHow-identify_misconception
         * Can these misconceptions be anticipated?
         * How are other computing teachers using 'misconceptions' positively in learning?